 It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, 5 who have tasted the goodness of the word of God and the powers of the coming age 6 and who have fallen[c] away, to be brought back to repentance.
 To their loss they are crucifying the Son of God all over again and subjecting him to public disgrace.
 7 Land that drinks in the rain often falling on it and that produces a crop useful to those for whom it is farmed receives the blessing of God.
 8 But land that produces thorns and thistles is worthless and is in danger of being cursed.
 In the end it will be burned.

-When you look at Israel from the perspective of (Judges 6) he that they have been moving through a cycle of obedience, disobedience, trouble, God delivers them, and before you know it, the cycle starts over again.
+When you look at People of Israel, in the book of Judges, Chapter 6 Judges.
+The Israelites have been moving through a cycle of obedience, disobedience, trouble, and then God delivers them; and before you know it, the cycle starts over again.
 Where is Gideon when we first see him Judges, chapter 6?
 He knows that the Midianites are after Israel, so he is hiding out working in a wine press, beating out the wheat for his father.